itschasa/Discord-DM-Exporter/README.md

 # Discord-DM-Exporter
-Download all messages from a channel in Discord.
+Download all messages from a DM channel in Discord.
 Attachments included.

 Someone in my server wanted it so here it is lol.